The Deutsche Eiche represents the centre of Munich's gay culture – and is a versatile place in every respect. A visit.

 The Eiche became the primary gay meeting point after 1945.
 At that time, the entire Gärtnerplatz district was a red light zone.
 "There was also a brothel in our house, headed by a madam called Napoleon," says Holzapfel.
 "The district was cheap: those better-off, i.e. the conservatives avoided it, and the police left the district's inhabitants largely alone."
 Ideal conditions then for a scene that likes to party.
 "Everyone knew there was a gay community here.
 But there was no open gay scene on the streets at that time.
 Munich had not yet come that far."

-The wildest times for the Eiche were in the late 1970s and early 1980s.
+The wildest times for the Eiche were the postwar years, especially the 1960s with ballet dancer John Cranco, and the late 1970s and early 1980s.
 Director and Enfant terrible Rainer Werner Fassbinder kept a regular court here, surrounded by co-workers, admirers and movie stars.
 Holzapfel: "But he was also impertinent: he shouted, he went looking for trouble, he was drunk and he stank.
 He and his gang always barged in here like the Huns.
 "However, following the unmistakable genius of Fassbinder, heterosexual mainstream interest in the excessive, gay subculture was also growing.

 Carnival at the "Eiche", the wildest and funniest in the city, became an institution – and yet gay people at the time were still expected to dance behind closed doors.
 Just how celebrations unfolded back in the day is revealed when Holzapfel gets a bulging shoe box containing hundreds of yellowed photos.
 A familiar face for sure: Freddie Mercury, who was often in Munich in the 1980s, blissfully grinning and surrounded by strong men.
 Another frequent sight: Fassbinder.
 Folk actor Walter Sedlmayr is missing.
 He did not dare openly live out his homosexuality.